instructure/canvas-lms/doc/api/throttling.md

 Throttling
 ==========

-Canvas includes a built in dynamic throttling mechanism to prevent a single user from abusing the system and causing adverse effects for others.
+Canvas includes a built-in dynamic throttling mechanism to prevent a single user from abusing the system and causing adverse effects for others.
 It works by having a rate limit, and a cost for every request.
 Each request subtracts from your quota, and the quota is automatically replenished over